Raised garden beds are beneficial for people who have limited space or want to increase their plant yield without much hassle.

 Here is a step-by-step instruction to build a homemade raised garden bed.

-Step 2: Lay out the boards on four sides on your marking and use a bubble level to check if they are levelled.
+Step 2: Layout the boards on four sides on your marking and use a bubble level to check if they are leveled.

 Step 4: Using a rubber mallet, tap the wood, so it butts up against the remaining level and remains upright.
 You may have to remove any soil between the blocks.